-Flows have been collected during the summer at North Myrtle and Pass Creek reference sites by Oregon Water Resources Department (OWRD) since 2004 and at Calapooya, Camp, and Windy Creeks since 2010 (UBWC {later renamed PUR} 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013; PUR 2014, 2015, 2016, 2017, and 2018).
-(In 2011, flows at Calapooya Creek were taken approximately 1/4 mile downstream due to access issues, there is a very small stream entering between the two sites, but it should have a minimal effect on the flow.)
-The linear regressions of the flow data at the North Myrtle, Pass, and Windy Creek indicate varying strengths of negative linear correlation between flow and 7DAM stream temperature at these sites.
+Flows have been collected during the summer at North Myrtle and Pass Creek reference sites by Oregon Water Resources Department (OWRD) and partners since 2004 and at Calapooya, Camp, and Windy Creeks since 2010 (UBWC {later renamed PUR} 2004, 2005, 2006, 2007, 2008, 2009, 2010, 2011, 2012, and 2013; PUR 2014b, 2015, 2016b, 2017, and 2018).
+The linear regressions of the flow data at the North Myrtle, Pass, and Windy Creek indicate varying strengths of negative linear correlation between flow and 7DAM stream temperature at these sites (Figure 7).
+Note, that due to budget limitations, very few flow measurements were taken in 2019; therefore, Figure 7 was not updated to include 2019 data.

-Data indicates a strong negative correlation between flow and 7DAM stream temperature at Windy Creek ($r^2=0.3079$) (Figure 7) which indicates that as flow increases, 7DAM stream temperature decreases.
+Data indicates a strong negative correlation between flow and 7DAM stream temperature at Windy Creek (r^2 = 0.3079) (Figure 7) which indicates that as flow increases, 7DAM stream temperature decreases.
 This is the strongest correlation of any of the sites in this study (Figure 7).
 Windy Creek typically has the lowest diurnal fluctuation in stream temperatures (Figure 2 and previous reports) and appears to have built up more gravel substrate in recent years.

-At North Myrtle Creek ($r^2=0.1058$) and Pass Creek ($r^2=0.0704$) sites, there is very weak or no correlation between 7DAM stream temperatures and flow (Figure 7).
-However, for Pass Creek, if the outlier at very low temperatures and flow were removed, $r^2=0.3802$, which is a strong negative correlation (Figure 7).
+At North Myrtle Creek (r^2 =0.1058) and Pass Creek (r^2 =0.0704) sites, there is very weak or no correlation between 7DAM stream temperatures and flow (Figure 7).
+However, for Pass Creek, if the outlier at very low temperatures and flow were removed, r^2 =0.3802, which is a strong negative correlation (Figure 7).
 It appears that flow and 7DAM stream temperatures are negatively correlated at Pass Creek, except in the situation with the outlier when there was a very low flow and very low stream temperatures possibly due to hyporheic flow at the low flows (Figure 7).

 Flow data collection at Calapooya and Camp Creeks began midsummer in 2010.
 However, the 7DAM stream temperature occurred early in the summer and flows had not yet been collected, so there is no data available to compare 7DAM stream temperature with flows that year.
-The linear regression indicate that there is a very weak correlation at Camp Creek ($r^2=0.1994$).
+The linear regression indicate that there is a very weak correlation at Camp Creek (r^2 =0.1994).
 Also, at Calapooya Creek in 2015, flow data was not collected early enough to have data at the time of the 7DAM stream temperature as well.
-With only six years of data for Calapooya Creek and a low r^2 , it is difficult to ascertain any trend ($r^2=0.0395$) but there appears to be no correlation.
+With only six years of data for Calapooya Creek and a low r^2 , it is difficult to ascertain any trend (r^2 =0.0395) but there appears to be no correlation.
 More data in future years will indicate if there is a correlation at these sites and provide more insight into all five sites.
 (Figure 7)

-The Effect of Air Temperature and Flows on Stream Temperature:
+More on the (Combined) Effects of Air Temperature, Day Length, and Flows on Stream Temperature: